 With so many things to consider, keeping on top of how much tax you’ll owe when you’re self-employed can be tricky—especially when your income can fluctuate from month to month.

-But by using Coconut’s smart tax app to manage your freelance finances, you can easily track all of your freelance income and outgoings throughout the year, meaning you’ll always have an up-to-date view of how much tax you owe.
+But by using Coconut’s smart tax app to manage your finances, you can easily track all of your income and outgoings throughout the year, meaning you’ll always know how much to set aside for tax.
 So you’ll be well-prepared for your tax returns, and never be caught out by a surprise tax bill!

 Try Coconut free for 30 days, no card details required—it’ll revolutionise your finances.